ErikLetson/steem-lottobot/README.md

 you include a malformed or incorrect memo, Lottobot will not be able to return your money!
 Be extra cautious and ensure that you enter all information correctly!

+ABOUT THE WEEKLY LOTTERY: Lottobot holds a weekly lottery in addition to its normal lottery.
+This weekly lottery is mostly automatic.
+The only thing you should have to interfere with is the posts that Lottobot makes as part of its weekly lottery.
+The contents of these posts are determined by the files `llstart` and `llend` in the `data` directory.
+The syntax of these two files is as follows:

+* The first line is the title of the post
+* The next 5 lines are the tags of the post
+* The final line is the body.

+In addition, you will also see certain terms enclosed in curly braces (`{}`).
+These are variables.
+Here is a list of the currently legal variables:

+* `{acct}` = The name of the account (no `@` symbol)
+* `{llnum}` = The current Weekly Lottery number
+* `{prize}` = The current prize amount
+* `{champ}` = The current Weekly Lottery champion (winner)

+To change the value of the prize offered by Lottobot for the weekly lottery, simply change the first line of the file `prize` in the `data` directory.
+This line should contain only a number.
+Note that this number is in SBD.
+If an incorrect value is entered here (a non-number, for example), Lottobot will default to using 25 SBD as the grand prize.

+NOTE: The weekly lottery is relatively new and untested.
+Some kinks may exist.
+Additionally, it is not the most friendly part of Lottobot's interface.
+Improvements are planned for the future.

 ## Contributions

 Contributions are always welcome!
 Be sure you read [the license](LICENSE.txt) and that you sign [the signoff](SIGNOFF.txt) file.